Swedish is seeking RN Residents to bring their personal best.

 - Apply: Be sure to upload your resume to your application.
 Awards, honors, letters of recommendation and a cover letter are optional.
 Applications are accepted prior to receiving your RN license.

-- On-demand Text Interview: Qualified applicants will receive an email invitation to complete a video interview.
+- On-demand Text Interview: Qualified applicants will receive an email invitation to complete a text interview.

-- Screening: Applications and video interviews are screened by Talent Acquisition.
+- Screening: Applications and text interviews are screened by Talent Acquisition.

 - Offer: Successful candidates will be contacted by Talent Acquisition with an offer of employment.